Find Trade Colleges

 Top 10 Best Precision Metal Working Undergraduate Certificate Schools

 Our 2023 rankings named Thaddeus Stevens College of Technology the best value school in the Middle Atlantic Region for precision metal working students working on their undergraduate certificate.
-Located in the city of Lancaster, Thaddeus Stevens College of Technology is a public college with a small student population.
+Located in the small city of Lancaster, Thaddeus Stevens College of Technology is a public college with a small student population.

 The average tuition and fees for an out-of-state undergraduate student at Thaddeus Stevens College of Technology are $8,450 a year.